Does a Language School Need a Social Action Policy?

-Here’s the answer: We believe every language school should have a social action policy.
+We believe every language school should have a clear Social Action Policy.

-Every business profiting from selling “culture”, “Scotland”, or “nature” should have a clear, public commitment to how they care for the community and environment that make their business possible.
+Every business profiting from selling language, culture, Scotland, or nature should make a clear, public commitment to how it cares for the community and environment that make its work possible.

 Responsible Tourism: What It Means to Us